bitnami/containers/bitnami/chainloop-control-plane/README.md

-# Bitnami package for Chainloop
+# Bitnami Secure Image for Chainloop

 ## What is Chainloop?